 General Screening Criteria

-We will be adding that you must have completed a minimum 6 of the 10 pre-requisite courses at the time of application.
-You may still be in progress with no more than 4 pre-requisite courses at the time of application in January 2018.
+You must have completed a minimum 6 of the 10 pre-requisite courses at the time of application.
+You may still be in progress with no more than 4 pre-requisite courses at the time of application in January 2019.

 Application Selection Criteria

-Your application will be scored based on the following admission criteria for the January 2018 application cycle.
-(This will likely change again for the application cycle in 2019).
+Your application will be scored based on the following admission criteria for the January 2019 application cycle.

 - GPA - An admission School of Nursing GPA will be calculated similar to previous application cycles and will include your grades on your last 45 college credits and pre-requisite courses.
 We will use the highest grade of the first 2 attempts for courses that have been repeated in the GPA calculation.
 If a course has been repeated more than 2 times, the subsequent attempts will not be used in the admission GPA calculation.
 The SON admission GPA will be 60% of the total admission score.